Route Grade Votings

 Total votes cast 115

-16m.
-An amazing ascent for its day, it still has seasoned Extreme climbers floundering.
-From Twisting Crack, make awkward moves to a poor rest on the block beneath the overhang.
-Bridge out right along the lip and make a hard move up and right to reach holds on the wall.
+An amazing ascent for its day - it still sees much floundering.
+From Twisting Crack, make awkward moves to a poor rest on the block under the roof.
+Bridge right along the lip and make a hard move up and right to reach holds on the wall.
 Finish easily.

 Login to your ROCKFAX account to add your comments - Search for comments.